sighupio/fury-getting-started/furyctl-on-eks/README.md

 More details about the infrastructure provisioner can be found [here][provisioner-infrastructure-aws-reference].

-> ⏱ This phase may take some minutes.
->
-> Logs are available at `/demo/infrastructure/bootstrap/logs/terraform.logs`.

 ### Kubernetes section

 The Kubernetes section of the `furyctl.yaml` file contains the following parameters: